Supporting the Microbiome. Preserving Antibiotics.

 We are all facing a crisis in antibiotic resistance and this is now climbing to the top of many political agendas.
 It was around the time of the mid 1940s that antibiotics began to be used in humans and animals and so there are few who remember how effective they were when first introduced.
 Whilst bacterial resistance goes back a long way, it is only in recent decades that the level has become seriously worrying.

-The team at ABC consist of dedicated poultry and pig vets, nutritionists, biologists and water systems specialists.
+The team at Applied Bacterial Control consists of dedicated poultry, pig and ruminant vets and water systems specialists.
+Whilst Head Office is based in Devon, we have offices in Shropshire, Country Limerick and County Monaghan and are able to offer services across the United Kingdom and Ireland.
+Additionally, we draw on the expertise of leading animal nutritionists and microbiologists.
 The combined knowledge and experience of the team enables us to draw on a number of different areas to develop solutions that suit you.
-The team is led by Richard Turner MA Vet MB MRCVS and Sophie Edenborough
+Applied Bacterial Control is led by Richard Turner MA Vet MB MRCVS and Sophie Edenborough

-Richard qualified from Queens College, Cambridge in 1983, and joined the farm division of St David's Vet Group.
-In 1988 he became a partner, and in 1997 he formed The St David's Farm and Equine Practice.
-Alongside business partner, Alan Beynon, he founded a dedicated poultry and game practice in 2006, St David's Poultry Team, which is now one of the largest poultry practices in the UK and Ireland.
+Richard qualified from Queens College, Cambridge in 1983 and joined the farm division of St David's Vet Group.
+In 1988 he became a partner, and in 1997 he formed St David's Farm and Equine Practice.
+Alongside business partner, Alan Beynon, he founded a dedicated poultry and game practice in 2006, St David's Poultry Team, which is now one of the largest independent poultry practices in the UK and Ireland.
 Richard has extensive experience in many areas of poultry medicine and production.
-He currently cares for over 200 million birds in the broiler section and a large sector of the UK Layer industry.
-Eight years ago Richard was the driving force in developing a veterinary practice for the poultry industry in Ireland and from a zero base, he is now responsible for 2/3rd of the broilers in Eire, as well as Layers and Game Birds.
+He currently cares for over 200 million birds in the broiler section and a large sector of the UK layer industry.
+Eight years ago Richard was the driving force in developing a veterinary practice for the poultry industry in Ireland and from a zero base, he is now responsible for two thirds of the broilers in Eire, as well as layers and game birds.

-Sophie has many years' experience working in dairy, pig and poultry sectors with Liquid Mineral Services.
-Her particular focus for the last few years has been in the importance of water quality and managing systems to maintain clean water and promote gut health.
+Sophie has many years' experience working in dairy, pig and poultry sectors with Liquid Mineral Services Ltd. Her particular focus for the last few years has been in the importance of water quality and managing systems to maintain clean water and promote gut health.

-Setting up ABC was the next logical step to combine her experience with water quality and gut health with the findings from her Nuffield Scholarship.
+Setting up Applied Bacterial Control was the next logical step to combine her experience with water quality and gut health with the findings from her Nuffield Scholarship.

-One of the key aims of ABC is to ensure that we help each farm to find an individual solution to suit them.
+One of the key aims of Applied Bacterial Control is to ensure that we help each farm to find an individual solution to suit them.
 She strongly believes that the key to reducing antibiotic usage is appreciating that each farm is different and the solutions will vary on an individual farm basis.